 including uncapped data speeds usually unavailable through third-party providers.

 The definite sweet spot plan for those looking for the right balance of inclusions and performance would have to be the Mx plan.
-Only available to those who sign up and manage their account online, it’s a $40/month plan that gives you $1000 worth of calls (equal to 1000 minutes or over 16 hours per month), unlimited text and MMS and 5GB of data.
-Alternatively, you can bump up to the $50 M plan and get an extra 3GB of data.
-If unlimited calls are important to you, you’ll need to step up to the $70 L plan, which bumps the data allowance to 15GB.
+Only available to those who sign up and manage their account online, it’s a $49/month plan that gives you unlimited calls, text and MMS and 10GB of data.
+Alternatively, you can bump up to the $59 M plan and get an extra 5GB of data.
 All of these plans are on 12-month contracts.
 You can pay month-to-month as well if you’re willing to accept a little less monthly data for the same price.

 It’s their prepaid options that are appealing, especially since they run on the Telstra network at prices lower than Telstra itself can do under a 12-month contract.
 What’s the catch, you ask?
 Well, the one minor “gotcha” is that Woolworths Mobile uses “parts of” the Telstra 4G network.
 That sounds a little strange, but what it essentially means is that Woolworths SIMs only have access to certain frequency ranges on Telstra’s network.
 It won’t affect the quality of your calls, but it will keep the maximum data speed that you can download at capped at about 50Mbps maximum.
 However, that is faster than most home broadband connections!